DamLabResources/damlab-wrappers/README.md

  - `phylo/FastTree` : A wrapper for the Fasttree tool.
  - `phylo/phytreeviz` : A wrapper for the phytreeviz tool.
+ - `phylo/reroot` : A wrapper to reroot a tree using dendropy.

 ## Visualization